Eloy Jiménez Player Props: White Sox vs. Cubs

 Cubs Pitching Rankings

-- The Cubs have a 4.12 team ERA that ranks 13th among all league pitching staffs.
+- The Cubs have the 13th-ranked team ERA among all league pitching staffs (4.11).

-- Cubs pitchers combine to give up 106 home runs (1.1 per game), the fourth-fewest in baseball.
+- The Cubs surrender the fourth-fewest home runs in baseball (106 total, 1.1 per game).

-- The righty last appeared on Thursday against the Washington Nationals, when he went six innings, allowing one earned run while giving up five hits.
+- The righty last pitched on Friday against the St. Louis Cardinals, when he threw 3 2/3 innings, allowing four earned runs while giving up seven hits.

-- In 11 games this season, the 33-year-old has a 3.52 ERA and 5.9 strikeouts per nine innings, while allowing a batting average of .241 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.